-- Single interrupts are managed with a single ping whereas multi interrupts are managed by multi pins.
+- Single interrupts are managed with a single ping, whereas multi pins manage multi interrupts.

 - Trap responds to both edge and level.

-- The pulse width for trap input should be more than normal noise width.
+- The pulse width for trap input should be more than the normal noise width.

-- To prevent unwanted false triggers pulse width should be wider than normal widths.
+- To prevent unwanted false triggers, the pulse width should be wider than normal widths.

-9. Explain differences between The Hlt and Hold States?
+9. Explain the differences Between the Hlt and Hold States?

-- When HLT state is executed the processor stops functioning, buses go into tri state.
-No acknowledgment in any form is given by processor.
+- When the HLT state is executed, the processor stops functioning; buses go into tri-state.
+The processor gives no acknowledgment in any form.

-- In the case of Hold, the processor goes into hold state but the buses are not driven to tri-state.
+- In the case of Hold, the processor goes into a hold state, but the buses are not driven to tri-state.

-- On other hands-on Hold, state processor gives out HLDA signal.
+- On other hands-on Hold, the state processor gives out the HLDA signal.
 This signal can be made to use by other devices.

-This is the advanced Microprocessor Interview Questions asked in an interview.
-Fetch cycle is time taken to retrieve an operation code from a specific location in memory.
+Answer: This is the advanced Microprocessor Interview Questions asked in an interview.
+A fetch cycle is the time taken to retrieve an operation code from a specific location in memory.

 - General fetch cycles consist of 3T states.

-- In first T state, memory address stored in program counter is sent to memory.
+- In the first T state, the memory address stored in the program counter is sent to memory.

-- In 3rd T state, the operation code is sent to instruction register for execution via a data bus.
+- In the 3rd T state, the operation code is sent to the instruction register for execution via a data bus.

-- In case of memories with slow execution speed, there is provision for WAIT cycles.
+- In the case of memories with slow execution speed, there is provision for WAIT cycles.

 11. Explain briefly what happened when the Intr signal goes High in 8085?

-The INTR is lowest priority, non-vectored and masks able interrupt for 8085.
-This INTR signal goes into a High state in many instances, whenever this condition occurs following things occur.
+Answer: The INTR is the lowest priority, non-vectored, and masks able interrupt for 8085.
+This INTR signal goes into a High state in many instances; whenever this condition occurs, the following things occur.

-- For every step in the set of instruction that happens the 8085 checks the status of INTR interrupt, if it has occurred.
+- For every step in the set of instructions that happens, the 8085 checks the status of INTR interrupt if it has occurred.